paytonrodman/paytonrodman.github.io/content/publication/rodman-disk-2024/index.md

 publishDate: '2024-01-02T00:00:00.000000Z'
 publication_types:
 - 2
-abstract: We present the results from a pair of high-resolution, long-timescale (∼105GM/c3), global, three-dimensional magnetohydrodynamical accretion disk simulations with differing initial magnetic plasma β in order to study the effects of the initial toroidal field strength on the production of a large-scale poloidal field.
-We initialize our disks in approximate equilibrium with purely toroidal magnetic fields of strength β0 = 5 and 200.
+abstract: We present the results from a pair of high-resolution, long-timescale ($\sim10^5~{\rm GM/c^3}$), global, three-dimensional magnetohydrodynamical accretion disk simulations with differing initial magnetic plasma $\beta$ in order to study the effects of the initial toroidal field strength on the production of a large-scale poloidal field.
+We initialize our disks in approximate equilibrium with purely toroidal magnetic fields of strength $\beta_0$ = 5 and 200.
 We also perform a limited resolution study.
 We find that simulations of differing field strengths diverge early in their evolution and remain distinct over the time studied, indicating that the initial magnetic conditions leave a persistent imprint in our simulations.
 Neither simulation enters the magnetically arrested disk regime.
-Both simulations are able to produce poloidal fields from initially toroidal fields, with the β0 = 5 simulation evolving clear signs of a large-scale poloidal field.
+Both simulations are able to produce poloidal fields from initially toroidal fields, with the $\beta_0$ = 5 simulation evolving clear signs of a large-scale poloidal field.
 We make a cautionary note that computational artifacts in the form of large-scale vortices may be introduced in the combination of initially weak field and disk-internal mesh refinement boundaries, as evidenced by the production of an m = 1